Prarthanaxdev/TodoApp/README.md

-To get the frontend running locally:
+To get the frontend running locally follow the following steps:

-Clone this repo
+1. Clone this repo
-npm install to install all requried dependencies npm start to start the local server (this project uses create-react-app)
+2. npm install to install all requried dependencies
+3. npm start to start the local server (this project uses create-react-app)